 After a short hike from the trailhead we reach the route's namesake feature, a deep vertical shaft of sandstone creating the first drop.
 Indeed, from above it looks ominous and, you're now thinking, well named.
 After a few minutes of discussing gear and technique you'll clip into the rope and peer over the edge, the light of day obscures your view of what awaits at the bottom.
 You immerse yourself into its darkness.
 The overhanging walls and smooth sandy floor of this well-hidden grotto become apparent once your eyes adjust.
 At the bottom you'll probably think you're in a different world than the others still at the top.
 You'll probably also think that the rappel wasn't as terrifying as you thought it'd be!
 Behind you, the Keyhole, a subtle and narrow passageway, provides escape from the Chamber's seemingly exitless confines.

 Once all down, we continue on and are soon presented with a very interesting scenario.
-The massive Morning Glory Arch - despite being the sixth longest arch in the world - is discreetly shoehorned into the canyon and we quickly find ourselves level with the top of the 243' long span.
+The massive Morning Glory Arch - despite being the seventh longest arch in the world - is discreetly shoehorned into the canyon and we quickly find ourselves level with the top of the 243' long span.
 The canyon floor plummets 100 feet below.
 Since we've just pulled our ropes at the Chamber, there's no way out but to rappel and this rappel is one of the most spectacular in the Moab area.
 As we walk out on the middle of the arch it becomes obvious that there are no anchors on top.
 Hmm.
 Time to find a partner!
 Next, we'll simply drape the rope over the arch and you and your trusting partner simultaneously rappel off opposite sides and counterweight one another!
-Yep, that's correct.
-Well, there's more to it than that, of course, but we'll discuss details in the canyon :) Needless to say, it's an amazing rappel in a truly spectacular setting.
+Well, there's more to it than that, of course, but we'll discuss details in the canyon Needless to say, it's an amazing rappel in a spectacular setting.
+This special experience, which requires two guides, is only offered by Desert Highlights.

 If you're looking for a very unique way to extend your adventure into the Medieval Chamber and turn this into a great full day trip then definitely consider adding an afternoon half-day whitewater Packraft trip to this hike.
 Rappelling down the Medieval Chamber and Morning Glory Arch and then paddling your own awesome little packraft through rapids on the Colorado River makes for one heck of a day!
 Read more about this trip on our Packraft Adventures page.